 The video, which began to spread Saturday morning, showed a throng of young, mostly white teenage boys, several wearing the caps, closely surrounding a 64-year-old man who was beating a drum as part of the Indigenous Peoples March happening near the Lincoln Memorial on Friday.

-A few of the young people chanted “Build that wall, build that wall,” the man said, adding that a teen, shown smirking at him in the video, was blocking him from moving.
+A few of the young people chanted “Build that wall, build that wall,” the man said, though such chants are not audible on widely circulated video.

 An unverified, longer video of the event shows that the altercation between teens and the man was part of a broader tense scene on the memorial plaza over politics and identity.
 Another Native American man tells one of the youth: “Go back to Europe.
 This is not your land.”

 The students in the video had just come from the March for Life, the country’s largest antiabortion rally and march, which happens annually on the Mall, a few blocks east of the Lincoln Memorial.